-It is important for everyone to have their own back up filter even if they are sharing a main one.
+It is important for everyone to have their own backup filter even if they are sharing a main water purification system.

 The Katadyn is a wonderful pump style filter.
 I am a big fan because you can get 13,000 gallons of water out of a single filter.
 A replacement filter is a mere $134 and will do another 13,000 gallons.

 For a long-term bug out situation or those that want a smooth action when pumping, the Katadyn is hard to beat.
 The initial cost may be off putting but when you compare it to the SweetWater, which is another quality filter, it would take an outstanding $3,500 worth of extra replacement filters to equal one Katadyn.